 You might think that by charging rent cheaper than market value you’re both doing them a favour and ensuring you will be quick to get renters in place.
 The tenant though is likely to respond to a lower rate by wondering, “okay, what’s the problem?”
 People can be wary of offers that seem too good to be true, and might be more comfortable paying an appropriate price.
 You’re both losing out on income and potentially putting people off.

 Calculating rent based on your return and expenses

 Expenses and return are no doubt high on a landlord's mind but they shouldn’t be at the forefront of decision-making.
-Ensuring your property is cash-flow positive rather than negatively-geared is only possible through maximising the property’s occupancy and keeping the property in good condition, as well as setting a realistic rental price.
+Ensuring your property is cash-flow positive rather than negatively-geared is only possible through minimising the amount of time the property is vacant.
 Trying to get a good rental yield by setting your rent too high will see you price yourself out of the market and render your investment efforts obsolete.
-It could be far more beneficial to maintain a fair rental amount and have a negatively-geared property, than no one in the property at all.
+It’s normally much more beneficial to maintain a fair rental amount and have a negatively-geared property, than no one in the property at all.